isomerpages/nlb-reference/_science-technology-physical-sciences/air-pollution.md

 ### Journal Articles

-(*myLibrary ID* is required to access the journal articles from NLB’s eresources website [https://eresources.nlb.gov.sg/main/](https://eresources.nlb.gov.sg/main/){:target="blank"})
+(*myLibrary ID* is required to access the journal articles from [NLB’s eresources website](https://eresources.nlb.gov.sg/main/){:target="blank"})

 **Experience from Integrated Air Quality Management in the Mexico City Metropolitan Area and Singapore**

 Molina, L. T., Velasco, E., Retama, A., & Zavala, M. (2019).
 Experience from Integrated Air Quality Management in the Mexico City Metropolitan Area and Singapore. *Atmosphere,* *10*(9).
-Retrieved 2021, February 23, from Proquest Central via NLB’s eResources website [http://eresources.nlb.gov.sg/main/browse/resource/1111/](http://eresources.nlb.gov.sg/main/browse/resource/1111/){:target="blank"}
+Retrieved 2021, February 23, from [Proquest Central](http://eresources.nlb.gov.sg/main/browse/resource/1111/){:target="blank"} via NLB’s eResources website.

 This article reviews the air quality and compares the policies implemented in both the Mexico City Metropolitan Area (MCMA) and Singapore.
 While differences in the governance, economics, and culture of the two cities influence the decision-making process, both have made progress in reducing concentrations of harmful pollutants by implementing comprehensive integrated air quality management programs.
 Findings offer insights into the complexity of managing air pollution to protect public health and the environment.